What’s the most expensive diamond in the world? The answer to that question isn’t as simple as you might think.

 When you’re shopping for affordable diamonds, these imperfections are invisible to the naked eye so you can save money on a less perfect diamond.

 Where to Buy Cost Effective Diamonds

 If you’re searching for the perfect engagement ring, check out the styles at Clean Origin for a beautiful ring that doesn’t cost an arm and a leg.
-Clean Origin diamonds are lab-grown which makes them less expensive and more ethical than mined diamonds.
+Clean Origin diamonds are all lab-grown which makes them less expensive and more ethical than mined diamonds.
 Check out all the options here at Clean Origin.
 We hope you find the perfect diamond for you!